Frequently Asked Questions Regarding Diabetes one & two

 As Diabetes one gets diagnosed in juvenile or adult state, it’s more dangerous than diabetes two.

 In diabetes one, your immune system attacks the beta cells of the pancreas until it’s completely destroyed.

 In such a case, you have no choice than to take synthetic insulin.

-In the case of diabetes two, you may reduce the interference in the growth of insulin hormone by changing your lifestyle.
+In the case of diabetes two, you may reduce the interference in the growth of insulin hormones by changing your lifestyle.

-It’s a proven fact that reducing the fat level, and enhancing the cardiovascular operation work wonder for many patients distressed by diabetes two.
+It’s a proven fact that reducing the fat level and enhancing cardiovascular operation work wonders for many patients distressed by diabetes two.

 However, it is important to note that both the diabetic condition may lead to coma and death if they are left untreated.

 Which type of diabetes is genetic?